mckinziebrandon/mckinziebrandon.github.io/_posts/2016-08-27-event-generator.md

 generation.
 The initial aim of the project was to write specific simulations for a single dataset recently published by the ALICE collaboration.
 It turned out to be a great opportunity to write a small simulation framework for creating and analyzing particle collision events, particularly events containing __jets__.

+## User-Friendly Event Generation and Jet Finding

+Overall, simplicity and ease of use was a primary goal in developing the codebase for this model.
+The model obeys the object-oriented paradigm and strives to use classes and methods with intuitive names and behavior.
+For example, by using the libraries that I’ve written, the following code is all that is needed to generate a single event and run the jet finder on the produced particles.
+Managing complexity and writing modular code is especially crucial when designing a model that may require new components to be built in some unknown order in the future.

 {% highlight c++ %}
 void ToyModel(Int_t nEvents=1000, Float_t R=0.3) {